 Celebrating 300 years of change

-2016 marked the 300th anniversary of Beningbrough Hall and in celebration of this historic milestone Andy was set the task of creating a long term plan to refresh, improve, and in some areas re-invent the seven acre garden.
+2016 marked the 300th anniversary of Beningbrough Hall and in celebration of this historic milestone Andy was set the task of creating a long term plan to refresh, improve, and in some areas re-invent the eight acre garden.

 Through the combined talents of Andy and our own dedicated garden team at Beningbrough, the creation of a new long term design vision will ensure it is a garden that delights and inspires visitors for many years to come.